Fire safety advice for those caring for emollient users

 ensure that risk information is shared appropriately with family members and/or others who provide care or services to the person

 put in additional control measures if the person is unwilling or unable to implement the fire safety advice.
 For example, if a person who uses an emollient is unwilling or unable to stop smoking, you will need to talk to them about measures such as a smoking apron or supervised smoking practice

 make sure there is appropriate smoke detection in place.
 In a domestic property, there should be a minimum of one working smoke alarm on every floor of the home.
 It may be advisable to fit additional alarms depending on risk

-advise the person you care for to test their alarms weekly.
-If they are unable to do this, test them for the person or identify somebody else who can do this on a weekly basis
+advise the person you care for to test their alarms at least monthly.
+If they are unable to do this, test them for the person or identify somebody else who can do this at least monthly

 if they would be unable to escape without help in the event of a fire, identify an appropriate solution for raising the alarm.
 For example, smoke detection linked to a tele-care system